enielsen93/MIKE-Toolbox/README.md

 ---

-## Installing Python Requirements in ArcGIS Pro
+## Installing Python Requirements in ArcGIS Pro Manually
-If you are using ArcGIS Pro, follow these steps to safely install dependencies `mikeio` and `mikeio1d`.
+If you are using ArcGIS Pro, the tools will try to install the dependencies `mikeio` and `mikeio1d` automatically the first time you open them.

+If the automatic installation fails, you can install these dependencies manually using the instructions below.

 ### 1. Clone your Python environment
 Open **ArcGIS Pro → Project → Python → Manage Environments**, select your default environment, and click **Clone**.